National University of Modern Languages: Promotion of sports culture

-Student Facilities
+Student facilities

 Auditorium

-NUML has a world class auditorium for different events like Convocations, Conferences, Open house job fair etc.
+NUML has an auditorium for different events like Convocations, Conferences, Open house job fair etc.

 Hostels

-The university is equipped with fully furnished separate hostel facilities for boys and girls.
-The hostels are specially designed with two primary objectives of safety and comfort.
-It has round-the-clock security, with stringent security procedures and comfortable apartments that our students enjoy living in.
-The hostels have state-of-the-art washrooms (toilet and bathing cells).
-Cleanliness is maintained by the staff on duty.
-Each hostel room provides an amiable atmosphere and pollution-free environment, conducive to the mental, physical and spiritual development of the students and helps them become self-reliant.

 Each Hostel (separate for boys and girls, and also for faculty) in the university is self-contained with amenities such as a reading room, an indoor games room, a lounge and a dining hall with mess.

-NUML Video Conferencing
+NUML video conferencing

 Video conference facility at NUML is frequently used for conduct of conferences and relaying seminars/workshops/talks or any important academic or non-academic events held in the Islamabad Campus.
 A video conference setup is also established at the university auditorium through which important events are shared with all regional campuses.
 Moreover, interviews, interaction with the regional directors and PhD/MPhil scholars’ final defence of thesis are also conducted through this.

 Mosque

-The campus also has a beautifully designed, community mosque which is open 24 hours a day.
-Mosque is located in the heart of the campus near where the university community offers their daily prayers as well as Jumma prayer.
+The mosque is located in the heart of the campus near where the university community offers their daily prayers as well as Jumma prayer.
 The mosque is open to the public for prayer.
 Daily sermons are delivered in both Arabic and Urdu.
 The spacious mosque offers separate prayer facilities for men and women.

-NUML Placement Center and Job Fair
+NUML Placement Centre

-NUML Placement Centre, established in July 2021, organizes a number of Corporate Grooming Sessions, Job Fairs and On-Campus Recruitment Drives.
+NUML Placement Centre, established in July 2021, organizes a number of corporate grooming sessions, job fairs and on-campus recruitment drives.